August 20th 2021

 A sparkling set of pearly whites are often thought to be the secret behind the ultimate winning smile - not to mention Hollywood-esque good looks.

-A recent study carried out by researchers from Leeds and Central Lancashire University revealed that when presented with 150 images of men and women, partakers chose those with the most evenly spaced, white teeth as the most attractive.
+A study carried out by researchers from Leeds and Central Lancashire University revealed that when presented with 150 images of men and women, partakers chose those with the most evenly spaced, white teeth as the most attractive.
 When delving deeper into the reasons behind why this was, it was concluded that teeth are viewed as the human equivalent of a peacock’s tail - a sign of health and genetic quality designed to help choose a mate.
 And, having witnessed many a celebrity transformation thanks to a new set of bright white gnashers, we know the dazzling difference they can make.

 “It’s no secret that we all want whiter teeth, but with an abundance of discounted deals and different products on the market all promising a beautiful smile, it can be hard to tell which treatment or product to go for,” says Dentist at award-winning dental and orthodontic practice Elleven, Dr Peta Leigh.